Stocks & Bonds

 A gift of publicly-traded securities could be right for you if:

-- You own publicly-traded securities that you bought at least one year ago.
+- You own publicly-traded securities that you have owned for at least one year.

 - Some of these securities have increased in value since you bought them.